hessllab/HW_7/README.md

   wget -O "$site".txt "https://nwis.waterdata.usgs.gov/nwis/dv?cb_00060=on&format=rdb&site_no=${site}&referred_module=sw&period=&begin_date=2010-01-01&end_date=2019-10-07"
 done
 ```

+#### Products: Historical data
 The result of this script is four text files corresponding with each locaiton specified.
-The data range is from 01-01-2010 to present (10-07-2019) downloads from the USGS website.
+The data range is from 01-01-2010 to present (10-07-2019) and downloads from the USGS website.
 ```
 02109500.txt
 02134500.txt